leoafarias/fvm/README.md

 ### Change FVM Cache Directory

 There are some configurations that allows for added flexibility on FVM.
+If no `cache-path` is set, the default fvm path will be used.

 ```bash
 fvm config --cache-path <path-to-use>